Datawheel/canon/packages/cms/README.md

 You can determine the profile pid of a given profile by checking the URL in the CMS (e.g. `http://localhost:3300/?tab=profiles&profile=49`).
 The POST endpoint will receive the contents of the Attributes generator in the POST body as `variables`, as well as the current `locale`.

+Keep in mind that this will need to run every time a front-end profile loads, and also every time a generator or materializer is saved on the backend CMS (as it would need the variables from this endpoint to run).
+As a rule, try not to put any majorly heavy requests in here as it necessarily "blocks" the rest of the generator/materalizer execution.

 ---

 ## Advanced Visualization Techniques